wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Wisconsin, motor vehicle operators deemed to have violated rules of the motor vehicle code by a law enforcement officer are issued a ticket to cite for the violation.
 The ticket, referred to as a Uniform Traffic Citation (UTC) form, is a computer-generated long form that represents the officer's sworn statement about the incident as observed by the officer.
 Each citation may be resolved by court action.
 The officer completes the citation and may detail the alleged offender's information, including full name, date of birth, address, height, weight, and sex.
 Information about the offender's license and details of the vehicle involved in the alleged incident may be contained.
 The location of the incident, along with the time and date, may also be on the citation.
 The officer may add a description of the violation and the law/statute/ordinance deemed to have been violated.
 The officer may include his name and ID number.
 The officer may also indicate if a court appearance may be required to respond to the citation, the date and time of appearance, the location of the designated court, the fine amount due for the violation, and the estimated number of demerit points that come with a conviction.
 Other relevant court and demerit point information can be found on the ticket's reverse side.

-Traffic tickets in Wisconsin are considered to be strict liability offenses.
-Strict liability is a standard where the offender is legally responsible for the consequences resulting from the offense, regardless of fault or if there was criminal intent.
-Essentially, this means that if there is proof you committed an act, such as a citation from a law enforcement officer, the law can be enforced without further process.
+Traffic tickets in Wisconsin are considered strict liability offenses.
+Strict liability is a standard where the offender is legally responsible for the consequences resulting from the offense, regardless of fault or criminal intent.
+This means that if there is proof you committed an act, such as a citation from a law enforcement officer, the law can be enforced without further process.

 Wisconsin traffic violations can be criminal or civil.
 Criminal offenses are typically misdemeanor offenses (except where a felony was committed) and could include jail time and fines.
+In some cases, excessive speeding may rise to felony overspeeding in Wisconsin, resulting in harsher penalties than ordinary speeding violations.
 Civil offenses are forfeitures that generally come with only fines.
 Wisconsin considers DUI/OWIs, for the first offense, to be civil forfeiture and not a criminal offense.
 All traffic violations can be classified as moving and non-moving violations.
-Moving violations refer to offenses carried out by a vehicle in motion.
-Non-moving violations generally happen with vehicles not in motion or vehicles with faulty or broken equipment.
+Moving violations refer to offenses committed by a vehicle in motion.
+Non-moving violations generally happen with vehicles not in motion or with faulty or broken equipment.
 Moving vehicles can be cited for Non-moving violations.
 This may, however, be treated differently in the courts.
-Non-moving violations are not reported to the Wisconsin Department of Motor Vehicles and may not show up on your driving record.
+Non-moving violations are not reported to the Wisconsin Department of Motor Vehicles and may not appear on your driving record.

 All traffic violations come with a fine and demerit points on the offender's driving record; some may come with jail time.
 Fines may differ by location and court.
 You may also be assessed with ticket fees depending on the violation and license type.
 Wisconsin operates a demerit points system, and points stay on your record for five years or longer, depending on offense type.
 Accumulating 12 points or more in 12 months may lead to losing driving privileges for up to 6 months.
 Accumulating 30 points or more may result in a 1-year suspension.